Bru Rehab Project Overview

 The Sewa International Vision

 The rehabilitation efforts have been proven inadequate for the needs of the displaced public.
 Owing to the lack of educational infrastructure and government interest in their well-being, the community has been unacquainted with sanitation or water management and well as disease quarantine.
-The frequent evacuations, not only erode the
+The frequent evacuations, not only erode the lives, but also opportunities and basic necessities like education for the community.
+For many of their people, meage incomes are not sufficient to provide families with two square meals a day.

 From giving them access to basic and free healthcare to generating employment through skill training and enabling the youth by means of computer literacy Sewa International has taken a lead in bringing the plight of this community to the mainstream discourse.
 Sewa International , as part of the initiatives has provided them with several computers, sewing machines, bamboo materials, weaving looms and other material to build the necessary infrastructure for the smooth running of all the programs.